Generic Name: carfilzomib (kar FILZ oh mib)

 How is carfilzomib given?

-Carfilzomib is injected into a vein through an IV.
+Carfilzomib is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Carfilzomib is given in a 28-day treatment cycle.
 You will receive an injection only on certain days of this cycle.

 Drink plenty of liquids before and after your carfilzomib injections.

 You may be given other medications to help prevent serious side effects or infections.
 Keep using these medicines for as long as your doctor has prescribed.